 NATIONAL HOT DOG MONTH

-Now that the weather has warmed up and gotten nice outside, grilling season is upon us yet again.
-Time to fire up those grills and buy some juicy hamburgers, sausages, and hot dogs, of course!
+Now that the weather has warmed up and gotten nice outside, grilling season is upon us.
+It’s time to fire up those grills and buy some juicy hamburgers, sausages, and of course, hot dogs!

 Invite some friends over and throw some hot dogs on the grill.
 It’s a great time to have an easy meal and enjoy a leisurely time catching up with people we don’t get to see very often.
 While you’re at it, try different toppings.
 Get inspired and throw a hot dog buffet and have each guest bring a different ingredient.
 What imaginative hot dog combinations will your guests design?
-Use #NationalHotDogMonth to share on social media.
+Show us what you created and use #NationalHotDogMonth to share on social media.

-The U.S. Chamber of Commerce first named the first observance of National Hot Dog Month in July, 1956.
-Since then, the National Hot Dog and Sausage Council has begun promoting the month.
+The U.S. Chamber of Commerce first named the first observance of National Hot Dog Month in July 1956.
+Since then, the National Hot Dog and Sausage Council promotes this summer celebration all month long.